 Of course, it’s also a character on HBO’s Game of Thrones.
 (In the books, Yara’s name is Asha.)
 And ABC hit sitcom Black-ish stars Yara Shahidi as Zoey.

 So parents could be thinking of lots of things when they choose this name – but certainly, butterflies are among them.
-And despite the many appealing qualities of Yara, it’s yet to make the US Top 1000.
+It entered the US Top 1000 in 2017, and soared to #672 by 2018.

 What are your favorite butterfly baby names?
 Are there any I missed?